-Integrated Kerr micro-combs offer many advantages over more traditional multi-wavelength sources for RF applications.
-They can greatly increase the capacity of communications systems and allow the processing of RF spectra for a very wide range of advanced signal processing functions [107-128].
-They have the advantage of being able to generate frequency combs with much higher spacings than electro-optic combs.
-In fact, EO combs and micro-combs are in many ways complementary - the former focusing on finer wavelength spacings from 10's of MHz to 10 - 20 GHz, while the integrated micro-combs typically have much wider spacings from 10-20 GHz up to 100's of GHz and even into the terahertz regime.
-Wider comb spacings yield much wider Nyquist zones for larger RF bandwidths, whereas finer spacings potentially can yield much larger numbers of wavelengths or RF "taps", at the expense of much more limited Nyquist zones and hence RF bandwidths.
-Micro-combs have the potential to provide a much higher number of wavelengths, an ultra-large large free spectral range (FSR), as well as greatly reduced footprint and complexity.
-In particular, for RF transversal filters the number of wavelengths dictates the available channel number of RF time delays, and thus with micro-combs, the performance of RF filters [85, 121] and other systems such as beamforming devices [112] can be greatly enhanced in terms of the quality factor and angular resolution, respectively.
-In addition, other approaches to filtering such as RF bandwidth scaling [125] have a given bandwidth for each wavelength channel, and so the total operation bandwidth (the maximum RF signal bandwidth that can be processed) will depend on the number of wavelengths, and so will be greatly enhanced with micro-combs.
+Integrated optical Kerr micro-combs are a relatively recent innovation and have been very successful - offering many advantages over other approaches that use multi-wavelength sources for RF applications.
+They have been demonstrated to be capable of achieving extremely high bit rate telecommunications systems as well as a very wide range of RF signal processing functions [107-128].
+They can generate frequency combs with a much larger spacing than electrooptic combs.
+EO combs and micro-combs are in fact complementary in many ways - EO combs focuses on finer wavelength spacings from 10's of MHz to 10 - 20 GHz, while integrated micro-combs typically have much wider spacings from 10's to 100's of GHz and even into the THz regime.
+Larger comb spacings yield much wider Nyquist zones that are needed to achieve large RF bandwidths, whereas finer spacings provide much larger numbers of wavelengths or RF "taps", but at the cost of a much smaller Nyquist zone, or RF bandwidth.
+Micro-combs can provide higher numbers of wavelengths together with still being able to provide a large FSR, in a compact footprint.
+For RF transversal filters the number of taps, or wavelengths, dictates the available number of channels for, for example, RF true time delays as well as determining the performance of RF filters [85, 121].
+Other systems such as beamforming devices [112] can also be greatly improved in terms of their quality factor and angular resolution.
+Other innovative approaches to filtering include techniques such as RF bandwidth scaling [125] that provide a certain bandwidth for each wavelength channel, and so the total operation bandwidth (maximum RF signal bandwidth that can be processed) will depend on the number of wavelengths, and will therefore be significantly enhanced by the use of micro-combs.